pexaorj/nginx-consul-nodejs-terraform/README.md

 terraform/makeconfig.sh
 ```

-If all ran well and you started to see in the console output all resources that will be created on your AWS account, you can go to the next step, it will apply this code over your AWS account.
+If all ran well and you started to see in the console output all resources that will be created on your AWS account, you can go to the next step, which will apply this code to your AWS account.

 7) Apply the code using terraform